 Rublev Colours Artist Oils are unlike any other brand of oil paints today.
 Why are Rublev Colours different from other manufactured oil paints?
 One reason is that we use genuine natural and historical pigments like those used by the old masters.
 Most of these pigments are not found in other brands.

 Another reason is that we make Rublev Colours Artist Oils as they did before modern tube colors—without additives.
 Rublev Colours Artist Oils contain only pigment and oil.
 They are formulated to maintain the unique characteristics of each pigment in oil.
-The character found in each tube of our oil colors is unique due to the pigment inside, giving the artist new choices of texture, opacity, consistency, tone, and hue.
-With Rublev Colours, you experience the transparency of yellow ocher, the pale coolness of green earths, and the crystalline glitter of blue azurite.
+The character in each tube of our oil colors is unique due to the pigment inside, giving the artist new choices of texture, opacity, consistency, tone, and hue.
+With Rublev Colours, you experience the transparency of yellow ocher, the pale coolness of green earth, and the crystalline glitter of blue azurite.

 A Brief History of Modern Oil Paint

 Let’s see how developments in the past two centuries have changed artists’ oil paint to understand better how these differences are essential.
 Many of these changes have brought about greater efficiency for manufacturers, but at what cost to artists?